Copa Libertadores: Qualification

 Most teams qualify for the Copa Libertadores by winning half-year tournaments called the Apertura and Clausura tournaments or by finishing among the top teams in their championship.
 The countries that use this format are Bolivia, Colombia, Ecuador, Paraguay, Peru, Uruguay and Venezuela.
 Peru and Ecuador have developed new formats for qualification to the Copa Libertadores involving several stages.
 Argentina, Brazil and Chile are the only South American leagues to use a European league format instead of the Apertura and Clausura format.
 However, one berth for the Copa Libertadores can be won by winning the domestic cups in these countries.

 Peru, Uruguay and Mexico formerly used a second tournament to decide qualification for the Libertadores (the "Liguilla Pre-Libertadores" between 1992 and 1997, the "Liguilla Pre-Libertadores de América" from 1974 to 2009, and the InterLiga from 2004 to 2010, respectively).
 Argentina used an analogous method only once in 1992.
 Since 2011, the winner of the Copa Sudamericana has qualified automatically for the following Copa Libertadores.

 For the 2019 edition, the different stages of the competition were contested by the following teams:

-The winners of the previous season's Copa Libertadores are given an additional entry if they do not qualify for the tournament through their domestic performance; however, if the title holders qualify for the tournament through their domestic performance, an additional entry is granted to the next eligible team, "replacing" the titleholder.
+The winners of the previous season's Copa Libertadores are given an additional entry to the group stage even if they do not qualify for the tournament through their domestic performance; however, if the title holders qualify for the tournament through their domestic performance, an additional entry is granted to the next eligible team, "replacing" the titleholder.

 Rules

-Unlike most other competitions around the world, the Copa Libertadores historically did not use extra time, or away goals.
+Unlike most other football competitions around the world, the Copa Libertadores historically did not use extra time, or away goals.
 From 1960 to 1987, two-legged ties were decided on points (teams would be awarded 2 points for a win, 1 point for a draw and 0 points for a loss), without considering goal differences.
 If both teams were level on points after two legs, a third match would be played at a neutral venue.
 Goal difference would only come into play if the third match was drawn.
-If the third match did not produce an immediate winner, a penalty shootout was used to determine a winner.
+If the third match did not produce an outright winner, a penalty shootout was used to determine a winner.

 From 1988 onwards, two-legged ties were decided on points, followed by goal difference, with an immediate penalty shootout if the tie was level on aggregate after full-time in the second leg.
 Starting with the 2005 season, CONMEBOL began to use the away goals rule.
 In 2008, the finals became an exception to the away goals rule and employed extra time.
 From 1995 onwards, the "Three points for a win" standard, a system adopted by FIFA in 1995 that places additional value on wins, was adopted in CONMEBOL, with teams now earning 3 points for a win, 1 point for a draw and 0 points for a loss.